 - Remove the tomato and spice mixture from the heat, and allow to cool.
 You will add the full-fat yogurt (not Greek Yogurt!) to the cooled tomatoes.

 - Taste the tomatoes before serving.
-Depending on how ripe they are, you make need to add a splash of fresh lemon juice to add tang to the raita.
+Depending on how ripe they are, you make need to add a splash of fresh lemon juice to add tang to the Raita.

-Dried Curry Leaves for Tomato Raita
+Dried Curry Leaves For This Tomato Raita

 Dried curry leaves are optional in this Indian Salad.
 Curry leaves have a slightly nutty and grassy flavor and are found in many Indian curry and vegetable recipes.
 Placing the curry leaves in the hot oil helps to bring out their flavor.